arrdem/katamari/README.md

 Build tools are tricky things.
 It's often said that the [two hardest problems in computer science are cache invalidation, naming things and off by one errors](https://twitter.com/codinghorror/status/506010907021828096).
-Unfortunately, build tools run right smack into both of these problems.
+Unfortunately, build tools run right smack into both^W all of these problems.
+Build targets / products must be named for human use, compilation results must be cached so programmers don't tear their hair out waiting for compilers and all sorts of otherwise reasonable assumptions are ruined by flaky tests and non-reproducible builds.

 Programmers, well adapted to wrangling complexity and pipelines, do all kinds of things when packaging and building their software.
 Build systems are in the most common case mere shell scripts used to glue together programs of all kinds.